Visitor Info & Trails

 - Admission: There is no admission fee.
 Membership, donations, and Adopt A Tree sponsorships help us maintain the trails and provide education programs to the public.
 Please consider becoming a member if you love our trails!

 - Pets & Animals: Dogs love hiking, and we love dogs!
 Please keep your pet on a leash, not only for the safety of other hikers, but our wildlife as well.
 Please pick up after your pets.
-Horse riding is not permitted.
+Horseback riding is not permitted.

 - Information Kiosks: Kiosks are located conveniently close to the parking areas.
 Each kiosk contains a site map, general information, and is stocked with trail maps.